zielot/apache-setup-osx/readme.md

 To begin, we need to add some folders to our setup.

-1. Create a `Sites` folder for every active user on the system, including the Shared user.
+1. Create a `Sites` folder for every active user on the system who will be deploying web applications.
-2. Create a `__logs/vhosts` folder within each `Sites` folder.
+2. Create a `logs/vhosts` folder within each `Sites` folder.
 This will store a log for your specific VirtualHosts.
 2. Create a `vhosts` folder under `/etc/apache2`.
 3. Copy the `template.http` file into `/etc/apache2/vhosts`.